Packing for Air Travel: The Complete Guide

 - Think eco friendly: Use reusable bags that can be repurposed

 - Think user friendly: Use camping or travel cutlery instead of relying on single-use items

 Personal Item Packing

-There’s a difference between that carry on and a personal item.
-The carry on is your main piece of luggage, if you’re choosing not to check a bag.
-The Outbreaker travel backpack maximizes the carry on luggage allowance of most major airlines.
+There’s a difference between travel backpacks and personal items.
+The carry on backpack is your main piece of luggage, if you’re choosing not to check a bag.
+The Outbreaker Backpack maximizes the carry on luggage allowance of most major airlines.

 A personal item is a second, smaller item that fits under the seat in front of you.
-The Outbreaker daypack and duffle both fit the dimensions of a personal item and are perfect for packing your in-flight items.
+Smaller daypacks fit the dimensions of a personal item and are perfect for packing your in-flight items.

 Personal Item Packing List

 This is as close to a “go bag list” as possible.
 If you’re flying, this stuff should be in your personal item and underneath the seat in front of you where you have easy access to it for the entire flight.